US Marshals are looking for a fugitive yoga teacher suspected of killing an elite cyclist. Here's what the evidence shows

 On the afternoon of May 11, Wilson went swimming with fellow cyclist Colin Strickland, 35, a detail Strickland later confirmed with police, according to the affidavit.
 Investigators determined Wilson had previously been in a romantic relationship with Strickland while he and Armstrong were briefly separated.

-Strickland told investigators that after they swam, he and Wilson got dinner and he then dropped her off at her friend's home.
+Strickland told investigators after they swam, he and Wilson got dinner, and he then dropped her off at her friend's home.
 He said he did not go inside, the affidavit shows.

 Authorities later identified Armstrong, who was dating and living with Strickland, as the main suspect in Wilson's death.

-Armstrong asked to end the interview and left after detectives began confronting her about the security camera video that appeared to place her vehicle near the Wilson murder scene, the affidavit states.
+Armstrong asked to end the interview and left after detectives began confronting her about the security camera video, which appeared to place her vehicle near the Wilson shooting scene, the affidavit states.

 Strickland told investigators he has not spoken to Armstrong since May 13, per the affidavit, and a detective found she had deleted her Instagram account in the days after the killing.